jacky5823a/docs/AccountingPlatformAPI/XG/accounting-platform-en.md

 ### Seamless1.x

 - Only Seamless wallet agents available.
+The 1.0 version would be deprecate after 2022-10-17, please upgrade to the 1.1 or 2.0 version.
 - Please setting the seamless callbacks(balance/bet/settle/rollback) on the personal game setting page of the backstage.
 - Refer to the [How to handle the balance of members](../../SeamlessWalletAPI1.x/handle-balance.md) and [XG Seamless Wallet API ](https://app.swaggerhub.com/apis/x-gaming-bet/xg-seamless_wallet_api_en/1.1) documents to implement all of seamless callbacks.
 - If the game round canceled before settlement, our system will invoke the rollback callback.